samuel-book/samuel_shap_paper_1/introduction/intro.md

 ## Methods

 In this study we used a machine learning method called *XG-Boost* to predict decisions to give thrombolysis at each of 132 hospitals in England and Wales that deal with emergency stroke admissions.
+Our model and analysis was based on 88,928 patients who arrived at emergency stroke units in England and Wales within 4 hours of known stroke onset (37% of all emergency stroke admissions).

 In order to make the model easier to explain, we found the most important features that would predict whether a patient received thrombolysis or not.
 We found that with just 10 features we could get accuracy that was very close to using *all* available features.
 These 10 features were: